Mongolian barbecue: Preparation

 Typically, diners select a variety of raw ingredients from a display of sliced meat (such as beef, pork, lamb, turkey, chicken, and shrimp) and vegetables (such as cabbage, tofu, onion, broccoli, and mushrooms).
 The bowl of ingredients is handed to the chef who then adds the diner's choice of sauce and is transferred to a grill.

-The circular shape of the grill allows two or more chefs to cook food simultaneously and quickly and the food is typically prepared as the grill is revolved around.
+The circular shape of the grill allows two or more chefs to cook food simultaneously and the food is typically prepared as the grill is revolved around.
 Oil or water may be added while the ingredients are stir-fried continuously over the high heat with the food items remaining intact.

 Some American chains place the food on different parts of the round grill separated by a special wedge shaper.
 Each dish is stirred in its turn, as the operator walks around the outside of the grill and turns each individual's food in succession.

 When cooking is complete, each finished dish is scooped into a bowl and handed to the diner.
 Many Mongolian barbecue restaurants follow an all-you-can-eat buffet format, allowing multiple visits to the grill.